Stay ahead with our latest updates, inspiring stories, and breakthroughs that matter—showcasing our commitment to progress and driving what’s next

 Zero Carbon House

-We have completed the design for a new bespoke replacement dwelling that goes beyond zero carbon to that of carbon negative, with engineeering and architectural design showcasing sustainable technology and innovation.
-In addition, the development will accomodate Disability Access Living requirements and will meet the Code for Sustainable Homes Level 6 as well as the Lifetime Homes Criteria.
+We have completed the design for a new bespoke replacement dwelling that goes beyond zero carbon to that of carbon negative, with engineering and architectural design showcasing sustainable technology and innovation.
+In addition, the development will accommodate Disability Access Living requirements and will meet the Code for Sustainable Homes Level 6 as well as the Lifetime Homes Criteria.

 The appearance and architectural language will reflect harnessing of both modern and new design.
 The low rise building will feature a traditional looking plain tile roof incorporating a mix of hips and gables representing a cluster of buildings, typical of the area.